Wayne Rooney's Street Striker

-Wayne Rooney's Street Striker (also known as Coke Zero Street Striker due to a sponsorship deal with Coca-Cola) was a British reality television series that was broadcast on Sky1 and in high definition on Sky1 HD.
-The prize for the winners of the competition included trips to a football training camp in Brazil and South Africa for the 2010 FIFA World Cup Final.
+Wayne Rooney's Street Striker (also known as Coke Zero Street Striker due to a sponsorship deal with Coca-Cola) is a British reality television series that was broadcast on Sky1 and in high definition on Sky1 HD.
+The prize for the winners of the competition includes trips to a football training camp in Brazil and South Africa for the 2010 FIFA World Cup Final.

 Background

-Wayne Rooney plays as a striker for Manchester United and the England national team.
+Wayne Rooney played as a striker for Everton, Manchester United and the England national team.
 He is one of the most recognised footballers in England and world football.
 He grew up in Croxteth, an inner-city part of Liverpool and practised his skills in the streets near his house, and it was this upbringing that inspired the show.
 The idea of Wayne Rooney's Street Striker came about in 2008 and the first series was filmed and broadcast in October and November of that year around the area of Stockport just outside Manchester.
 The aim was to find a talented young footballer who could perform a range of tricks.